WATER QUALITY LINKS

 How do we ensure your water is safe to drink?

-Northshore Utility District purchase our water from Seattle Public Utilities (SPU).
+Northshore Utility District purchases our water from Seattle Public Utilities (SPU).
 SPU treats the water onsite for safety and quality at the Tolt Treatment Facility.

-After the water reaches our District, Northshore takes careful measures to ensure it remains clean and pure.
+After the water reaches our District, careful measures are taken to ensure it remains clean and pure.

 - Remote monitoring systems on all reservoirs (water storage units) continuously track chlorine residuals, pH and temperature.
 (Chlorine residuals protect drinking water from bacterial growth).

-- Eighty water samples are drawn throughout the District each month.
+- 90 water samples are drawn throughout the District each month.
 Samples are tested for coliform bacteria and other regulated contaminants.
 SPU tests for coliform bacteria approximately every three days.

 - Nearly 200 miles of water main are flushed each year to remove any sediment build-up.